ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 Even the most “cloud-native” systems depend on physical infrastructure underneath.
 Hardware may be invisible — but it’s never gone.

+## Attacks

+Securing systems is complex — because **attacks are always evolving**.
+No matter how good the defenses are, new techniques appear constantly.

+In interviews, you might get a question like:
+> “Can you explain some common types of cyberattacks?”

+### **1. Phishing**
+Phishing is when an attacker tricks someone into revealing sensitive information —
+like passwords or credit card details — by pretending to be a trusted source.

+Example:
+You receive an email that *looks like* it’s from your bank, asking you to log in urgently.
+The link leads to a fake website that steals your credentials.

+**How to protect:**
+- Always verify the sender’s address.
+- Don’t click on links from unknown emails.
+- Enable 2FA — it neutralizes many phishing attempts.

+### **2. DDoS (Distributed Denial of Service)**
+A DDoS attack overwhelms a target server or network with massive traffic,
+making it slow or completely unavailable to legitimate users.

+Imagine millions of fake “visitors” hitting a website at the same time — it crashes under pressure.

+**How to protect:**
+- Use firewalls and DDoS mitigation services (like Cloudflare).
+- Limit request rates and monitor traffic patterns.

+### **3. Brute-Force Attack**
+This attack tries **every possible combination** of passwords until the correct one is found.
+It’s simple but effective when passwords are weak.

+**How to protect:**
+- Enforce strong password policies.
+- Implement account lockouts after several failed attempts.
+- Use CAPTCHA and 2FA.

+### **4. SQL Injection**
+An attacker inserts malicious SQL code into a website’s input fields (like a login form)
+to trick the database into revealing or modifying data.

+Example:
+Typing `' OR 1=1 --` in a username field could bypass authentication if the input isn’t validated.

+**How to protect:**
+- Use parameterized queries and input validation.
+- Never trust user input!

+### **5. Man-in-the-Middle (MitM)**
+In a MitM attack, the attacker secretly intercepts communication between two parties.
+They can eavesdrop, steal data, or even alter messages in transit.

+**How to protect:**
+- Always use HTTPS (TLS encryption).
+- Avoid public Wi-Fi for sensitive activities.
+- Use VPNs for secure connections.

+💡 **Interview Tip:**
+If asked about attacks, mention **both the concept and how to defend against it** —
+it shows you think like a cybersecurity professional, not just a student.

 ## Scenarios